sweetsmarthome/esphome-docs/guides/installing_esphome.rst

     % pip3 install --upgrade pip

-and try 'pip3 install --user esphome' command again.
+and try ``pip3 install --user esphome`` command again.
 ESPHome will be installed in ~/Library/Python/3.8/bin directory (3.8 is the version number of Python 3).
 If you don't want to type full path to ESPHome programs, you can run ``echo 'export PATH=$PATH:$HOME/Library/Python/3.8/bin' >> $HOME/.zshrc``,